 Eight consumer protection principles developed by the United Nations already guide our work.
-These are supported by various ISO standards and the British Standard for Inclusive Service Provision for identifying and responding to consumer vulnerability.
-We will also develop a framework to measure the social value and non-monetary impacts of our work across multiple policy areas.
+These are supported by various ISO standards, including ISO 22458 for Consumer Vulnerability with the BSI Kitemark.
+We will also develop a framework to measure the social value and nonmonetary impacts of our work across multiple policy areas.